The Maven Meter: Venetian Macao Casino & Hotel

 The Venetian gym gets the job done – barely.
 I definitely pictured something larger and more modern, but it will certainly do if you just need to get a basic workout in.

 Spa facilities on the other hand are an outright fail.
 Without question the Venetian’s biggest black mark, guests get no free access to a sauna, steam room, ice shower or anything.
-Instead they must pay money for any of that action at one of the two Venetian spas.
+Instead they must pay money for all of that action at the V spa.

 Located on Level 5 in the South Wing, hours are from 12:00 pm to 2:00 am daily.